kasekun/template-vue/README.md

 yarn install
 ```

-3. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
-4. Enable Authentication with Email/Password sign-in method
-5. Create a `.env` file in the root directory (see `.env.example` for required variables)
-6. Start the development server:
+3. Start the development server:

 ```bash
 yarn dev
 ```

+4. [optional] Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
+5. [optional] Enable Authentication with Email/Password sign-in method
+6. [optional] Create a `.env` file in the root directory (see `.env.example` for required variables)

 ## Building for Production